McGrandle History, Family Crest & Coats of Arms

 The surname McGrandle was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

-Important Dates for the McGrandle family
+Early History of the McGrandle family

 This web page shows only a small excerpt of our McGrandle research.
 Another 103 words (7 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early McGrandle History in all our PDF Extended History products and printed products wherever possible.